openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/Convert_Model_From_Paddle.md

 This page provides general instructions on how to convert a model from a PaddlePaddle format to the OpenVINO IR format using Model Optimizer.
 The instructions are different depending on PaddlePaddle model format.

 .. note:: PaddlePaddle models are supported via FrontEnd API.
 You may skip conversion to IR and read models directly by OpenVINO runtime API.
 Refer to the :doc:`inference example <openvino_docs_OV_UG_Integrate_OV_with_your_application>` for more details.
+In advanced cases, such as new custom inputs/outputs in model pruning, adding pre-processing, or using Python conversion extensions, you still need to use ``convert_model``.

 Converting PaddlePaddle Model Inference Format
 ##############################################